scrapinghub/frontera/docs/source/topics/frontier-settings.rst

 The Crawl Frontier settings allows you to customize the behaviour of all components, including the :class:`FrontierManager`, :class:`Middleware` and :class:`Backend` themselves.

-The infrastructure of the settings provides a global namespace of key-value mappings that the code can use to pull configuration values from.
+The infrastructure of the settings provides a global namespace of key-value mappings that can be used to pull configuration values from.
 The settings can be populated through different mechanisms, which are described below.

 For a list of available built-in settings see: :ref:`Built-in settings reference <frontier-built-in-frontier-settings>`.